harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ## Section C: Trade-offs

 ### What are two disadvantages of using MongoDB instead of MySQL for this product catalog?
-Using MongoDB instead of MySQL for the given product catalog offers flexibility, but it also introduces certain disadvantages.
+Using MongoDB instead of MySQL for the given products_catalog offers flexibility, but it also introduces certain disadvantages.
 Two significant disadvantages are explained below:

+**1. Lack of Strong Relational Integrity and Joins** MongoDB is a NoSQL document-oriented database and does not enforce foreign key constraints or strong relational integrity in the same way MySQL does.
+In the context of this product catalog, entities such as products, reviews, users, and categories are embedded or loosely related within documents.
+**As a result:**
+    - There is no automatic enforcement of referential integrity between related data (e.g., user IDs in reviews are not validated against a users collection).
+    - Complex relationships and cross-entity queries require manual handling at the application level, which increases development complexity.
+    - Performing multi-collection joins using MongoDB’s $lookup is less efficient and more complex compared to SQL joins in MySQL.<br>
+This makes MongoDB less suitable when strict relational consistency and complex relational queries are required.

+**2. Weaker Support for Complex Transactions and ACID Guarantees** Although MongoDB supports transactions, they are more limited and less performant compared to MySQL’s mature ACID-compliant transaction handling.
+**In the case of this product catalog:**
+    - Operations such as simultaneously updating stock levels, order records, and review statistics across multiple documents or collections are harder to manage efficiently.
+    - Multi-document transactions introduce performance overhead and increase system complexity.
+    - MySQL provides robust, well-optimised transactional support, which is particularly advantageous for inventory management systems where data consistency is critical.<br>
+Therefore, MongoDB may be less reliable than MySQL for workloads requiring frequent, complex, multi-table transactional operations.